wcooley/python-gryaml/README.rst

 Future
 ------

+* Make nodes just dicts with 'labels' and 'properties' keys.
+Maybe make rels dicts with 'head', 'tail', 'type' and 'properties' keys too?
+* Make it easier to load without creating in the database?
 * Custom YAML representer & constructor.
 Currently it is not possible to automatically dump Node and Relationship objects in a reasonable fashion.
 * `py2neo` & Neo4j v3 support.